 Don’t Let Food Damage Your Braces!

-Once you get used to your new braces, you might be tempted to return to your pre-braces diet.
+Once you get used to your new braces, don’t automatically return to your pre-braces diet.
 But it’s important to understand that certain types of food can get stuck in between your brackets and wires, making it difficult to clean your teeth.
 Hard, sticky, and crunchy food items can damage your braces and can even cause a bracket to pop off or a wire to break!

-It’s not necessarily difficult to identify specific foods to avoid when you’re wearing braces.
+It’s not necessarily difficult to identify specific foods to avoid.
 In general, foods that are challenging to bite and chew can cause problems.
 Even though it requires a bit more thought and planning, following a recommended “braces diet” should help prevent avoidable problems.

 Here’s a list of foods to avoid when you’re wearing braces: